Nonparametric efficient estimation of the longitudinal front-door functional: Proofs

 We have

-where the first equality follows from the law of total probability, the second from Assumption \ref{ass:id} (iii) and the third from the law of total probability.
+where the first equality follows from the law of total probability (LTP), the second from Assumption 2 (iii), and the third from the LTP.
 We repeat the arguments in steps two and three until we arrive at the expression on the right-hand side of the fifth equality.
-The sixth equality follows from consistency and the seventh from Assumption \ref{ass:id} (i).
+The sixth equality follows from Assumption 1 and the seventh from Assumption 2 (i) and by rearranging.

-We can write $p(u \mid \ell_0)$ as
+We can write $p(u \mid w)$ as

-where the first equality follows from the law of total probability, the second equality from Assumption \ref{ass:id} (i) and the last equality from repeating the arguments in steps 1 and 2.
+where the first equality follows from the LTP, the second equality from Assumption 2 (i), and the last equality from repeating the arguments in steps 1 and 2.

 We can now write $(*)$ as